Existence of Richardson elements in seaweed Lie algebras of type $\mathbb{B}$, $\mathbb{C}$ and $\mathbb{D}$: Richardson elements and decomposition of seaweeds

 \begin{lemma} If $\mathrm{stab}_{\a_U}(r'_2)_{|\mathfrak{l}}=\mathrm{stab}_{\a_{S,T}}(r_2)_{|\mathfrak{l}}$, then $\mathfrak{q}_{S,T}$ has a Richardson element. \end{lemma} \begin{proof} Assume $\mathrm{stab}_{\a_U}(r'_2)_{|\mathfrak{l}}=\mathrm{stab}_{\a_{S,T}}(r_2)_{|\mathfrak{l}}$.
 Then $\c_{r'_2}=\c_{r_2}$ and so $[\c_{r_2},r_1]=\mathfrak{n}_{\c}$ by Lemma \ref{lemma11}.
 Then $\mathfrak{q}_{S,T}$ has a Richardson element, by Lemma \ref{lemma2}. \end{proof}

-The condition in the statement is actually true and can be verified using properties deduced from the categorical construction of Richardson elements \cite{JSY}.
-Thus verifying the condition is a key step in the proof of the existence of Richardson elements in the seaweed $\mathfrak{q}_{S,T}$ and we recall the construction in next section.
+{ Verifying the condition in Lemma \ref{keylemma} is a key step in the proof of the existence of Richardson elements in the seaweed $\mathfrak{q}_{S,T}$.
+We will make use of the categorical construction of Richardson elements \cite{JSY}.
+That is, we will analyze the properties of local endomorphisms (i.e. restrictions of endomorphisms to a vertex) of rigid modules constructed in \cite{JSY}.
+So we recall the construction in next section.